LucasZhang3/ManualMapper/README.md

 ---

+> **Disclaimer:** This project is for educational and research purposes.
+Using third-party software in online games may violate Terms of Service and result in bans.
+Use at your own risk.

 ## What this project does

 Manual mapping loads a DLL into another process **without** calling `LoadLibrary` from the injector.
 Instead: